Avanade/Beef/samples/Cdc/README.md

 eventActionFormat: PastTense                   # Event action should be formatted in the past tense.
 eventSourceRoot: /legacy_db                    # Event source URI root prepended to all published events.
 eventSourceKind: Relative                      # Event source URI is relative versus absolute.
-cdc:                                           # Zero or more CDC entities.
+cdc:                                           # Zero or more CDC entities...

 # CDC entity configuration for primary table 'Legacy.Person':
 # - name - the name of the table (uses default schema above).